-Arame – has a salty flavor that does well when mixed with other vegetables like spinach sautés with garlic and sesame oil.
+Arame – has a salty flavor that does well when mixed with other vegetables as spinach sautés with garlic and sesame oil.

 Dulse – one of the most versatile of seaweeds.
 Rich in minerals, this particular sea vegetable has a savory umami taste and is quite salty.
-Can also be used as a replacement for sea salt and used on virtually anything, from salads to your morning omelet!
+It can also be used as a replacement for sea salt and used on virtually anything, from salads to your morning omelet!

-Hiziki – taste more like a mushroom than it does sea vegetable.
+Hiziki – taste more like a mushroom than it does sea vegetables.
 Add to a fresh salad or topped on sweet potato noodle “pasta”.